Linux Privilege Escalation

 Shell Escape Sequences

-Always should try sudo -l first.
+Always should try sudo -l

 user@debian:~$ sudo -l